Fire Alarm Categories-Guide to BS5839

 Category P2 – Minimum property protection automated fire alarm system

-P1 systems install fire and smoke detectors across the entire premises.
-P2 systems place them in high-risk areas only.
+P1 systems install fire and smoke detectors throughout the entire premises, while P2 systems focus on high-risk areas only.

-P2 systems are cost-saving measures that make more efficient use of funds.
-However, they can let businesses down if fires start in unexpected places.
+P2 systems are cost-effective solutions that utilize funds more efficiently.
+However, they may fail businesses if fires occur in unexpected locations.

-Above we have listed fire alarm categories relating specifically to business properties, there are separate categories for domestic properties, which follow a similar format.
+Above, we have outlined fire alarm categories specific to business properties; there are separate categories for domestic properties, which follow a similar structure.

 Category LD1 – Maximum life protection for a domestic property

 LD1 alarm systems are installed throughout domestic premises.
-Detectors are fitted in all areas that form escape routes and in all rooms and other areas, other than those that have a low risk of ignition, such as bathrooms and toilets.
+Detectors are placed in all areas that serve as escape routes and in all rooms and other areas, except those with a low risk of ignition, such as bathrooms and toilets.

-The goal is to provide the earliest possible warning for occupants to ensure the preservation of life.
+The aim is to provide the earliest possible warning for occupants to ensure their safety.

 Category LD2 – Additional life protection for a domestic property